Contents

 Primary outputs

-- Water contact angle (θ) at a fixed time (screen wetting readiness)
+- Water contact angle at a fixed time for wetting readiness

-- Replicate spread across spots (detect non-uniformity and contamination hotspots)
+- Replicate spread across spots or zones to detect non-uniformity

 Calibration requirement

-Set PASS / MONITOR / FAIL gates by correlating your wetting metrics to your acceptance test results (peel, lap shear, pull-off, field return rate, etc.) for each substrate family and surface prep route.
+Build PASS / MONITOR / FAIL gates by correlating measured wetting signals to your actual acceptance outcomes for each substrate family, coating type, and prep route.

 Protocol defaults

-- Probe liquid: DI water (baseline wetting signal)
+- Probe liquid: DI water for the primary screen

-- Droplet volume: choose one appropriate to your surface and lock it
+- Droplet volume: choose one volume and lock it

 Known limitations

-- Contact angle is a risk indicator, not a guarantee of bond strength.
+- Contact angle is a process-risk indicator, not direct proof that a durable bond will occur.
 Always correlate to your acceptance test.

 How this page was created 4 checklist items